filiphsps/WiiCraft/README.md

 License
 ----
-You can find the license in the license file "License.txt"
+You can find the license in the license file "License.txt" from some files, check CREDITS.md
 [DEVKITPPC]:http://devkitpro.org/